Chen-Abudi/mini-tic-tac-toe/README.md

 ---

-**`Shoutout to Maximilian Schwarzmüller for this project, the exercises and for the React course in Udemy.`**
+**`Shoutout to Maximilian Schwarzmüller for the lectures, the exercises and for the React course in Udemy.
+Mahalo, Thank You!`**